markrebhan/MyFlights/README.md

 INSTALLATION: Current Version Still in Development - NO APK available to download straight to Android Device Yet

-1. Pull files to a local directory and point your IDE with Android SDK installed to build project.
+1. Download the ZIP file onto your local computer
-2. Run the Android application in debug mode.
+2. Import this android project into your IDE with Android SDK

 Application Flow:
 =================